The Sciences Behind CIRCLES

 Partners: University of Bologna (IT), Norwegian Veterinary Institute (NO), Eurovix (IT), University of Dundee (UK), MS Biotech (IT), University of Thessaloniki (GR), Luxembourg Centre for Systems Biomedicine (LU), Wellmicro (IT)

-1. Objectives
+- Objectives

-The first objective of WP8 is to provide all partners with a user-friendly and efficient computational infrastructure for storing experimental information into consistent and secured databases, for sharing information among partners and with the scientific and social community and for performing analyses.
+The first objective of WP8 was to provide all partners with a user-friendly and efficient computational infrastructure for storing experimental information into consistent and secured databases, for sharing information among partners and with the scientific and social community and for performing analyses.

-The second main objective is to devise and implement modelling procedures to mine from (big) data significant relationships among the microbial distribution across food chains and the indicators of productivity, quality, safety and sustainability.
+The second main objective was to devise and implement modelling procedures to mine from (big) data significant relationships among the microbial distribution across food chains and the indicators of productivity, quality, safety and sustainability.

-1. Methodology
+- Methodology

 Collected data are big and complex from different perspectives: the big number of samples, the high-dimensionality of variables collected for each sample and the complexity of the relationships among the different actors in each food chain.
-Careful design of databases is the first step to organize data in a fruitful way for enabling further analyses: the key point is to devise clear and unambiguous definitions of experimental variables and descriptions of links among them.
+Careful design of databases was the first step to organize data in a fruitful way for enabling further analyses: the key point was to devise clear and unambiguous definitions of experimental variables and descriptions of links among them.

-Efficient analysis pipelines are also crucial.
+Efficient analysis pipelines were also crucial.

 Cutting-edge algorithms based on machine-learning approaches will be adopted to model the complex relationship between microbiomes and food chain parameters.

-1. Deliverables
+- Deliverables

 D8.1: First version of Data Management Plan (M6)